RockefellerArchiveCenter/fluxx_exporter/README.md

 ## Installation

+**Warning messages will appear when the current version of Fluxx Exporter (2.0) is run on Windows or MacOS.
+Speak to your local system administrator for information about how to resolve these warnings.**

 1. [Download the latest release](https://github.com/RockefellerArchiveCenter/fluxx_exporter/releases) for your operating system (Windows, MacOS or Linux).
 2. Extract the downloaded ZIP file.
 3. Run the application: double-click the `fluxx_exporter` file in the folder you just extracted, and a terminal window will open that shows the application starting.